mohitbgupta-tcw/quantkit/documentations/ASSETALLOCATION.md

 #### Momentum

-The momentum strategy follows the motto "Buy Low, Sell High."
-The strategy picks the `top_n` securities in a rolling window of `window_size` based on cumulative returns.
+The momentum strategy adheres to the principle of "Buy Low, Sell High."
+This approach selects the `top_n` securities within a rolling window of `window_size`, based on their cumulative returns.
+By identifying and capitalizing on these high-performing assets, the momentum strategy aims to optimize investment outcomes and generate consistent returns.

 ```shell